neofright/Path-of-Serenity-and-Insight/readme.md

 The textual description of “knowledge and vision”’ is as follows: With his mind thus concentrated...he applies and directs his mind to knowledge and vision.
 He understands: “This body of mine is material, composed of the four primary elements.
 It originates from mother and father, is sustained by rice and gruel, subject to impermanence, erosion, abrasion, dissolution, and disintegration.
 And this consciousness of mine is dependent on it and bound up with it’.?

-According to the commentary, “knowledge and vision”’ in this passage signifies insight-knowledge (vipassandfidna).* After emerging from the fourth *jhāna*, the yogin directs his attention to his body and mind.
+According to the commentary, “knowledge and vision”’ in this passage signifies insight-knowledge (*vipassanañāṇa*).* After emerging from the fourth *jhāna*, the yogin directs his attention to his body and mind.
 He first discerns the body, and sees it as material, compounded, dependently arisen, impermanent, subject to destruction.
 He then directs his attention to the mind, and sees the mind occurring in dependence on the body, sharing its conditioned, impermanent, and insubstantial nature.
 This knowledge of insight, brought to its apex, issues in the knowledge of the destruction of the cankers.

 [^272]: 272.
 DN.
 1:76-77.
 MN.
 2:17-18.